kevincobain2000/jProcessing/docs/index.rst

 .. _Cabocha: http://code.google.com/p/cabocha/

-- If cobocha is configured as ``utf8`` then see this http://nltk.googlecode.com/svn/trunk/doc/book-jp/ch12.html#cabocha
+- If cabocha is configured as ``utf8`` then see this http://nltk.googlecode.com/svn/trunk/doc/book-jp/ch12.html#cabocha

 .. code-block:: python